Rgeb1/frontend-mentor-product-preview-card-component/README.md

 ### What I learned

- I learned that you could change an image seemlessly by using the <code><picture></code> syntax and a media queries.
+ I learned that you could change an image seemlessly by using the picture syntax and a media query.

 ```html
 <picture class="product-img">